gadget-inc/skipper/docs/design.md

 ## Notes

-- need to keep track of the last time a function was called for a tenant
+- need to keep track of the last time a function received a request
-- need to keep track of the last time a pod had an ongoing websocket connection
+- routers periodically send request traffic to the controller